cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

     }
 }
 ```
 This class will be used to perform the simulation.
 The `SetInput` method is used to set the input values for the simulation.
 The `GetOutput` method is used to get the output values from the simulation.
-The `RunCommand` method is used to run commands in the simulation.
+The `RunCommand` method is used to run commands in the simulation, but it is not needed for this simulator as the results are calculated immediatelly on the worksheet.

-Currently, `SetInput`, `GetOutput`, and `RunCommand` are mocked implementations.
-We will show how to implement these methods in the next tutorial.

 #### Implement `RunSimulation` method in `NewSimClient`